philjord/ESFileManager/README.md

 ESMLoader
 ====

-This project loads the elder scrolls esm files, to be used by other projects
+This project loads the elder scrolls various *.esm files, which contain the game world data.

+Generally it is to be used by other projects.

-For more information see teh ElderScrollsExplorer project
+For more information see the ElderScrollsExplorer project